Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 The active ingredients spread from direct contact over the skin surface, providing practical and long-lasting protection.

-The Seresto collar is easy to use; simply place it around your pet’s neck and adjust it for a comfortable fit.
+The Seresto collar is easy to use; place it around your pet’s neck and adjust it for a comfortable fit.
 It is also water-resistant and remains effective even after exposure to water.

 Some other benefits of using the Seresto collar include the following: